-TASK PRIORITY

-TRANSPOR TATION ELEMENT

-Projects

-T.1. ; Undertake transportation studies to identify measures which will further promote a multimodal transportation system.
+TASK PRIORITY TRANSPORT Projects i T.1.
+Undertake transportation studies to identify measures which will further promote a multimodal transportation system.
 Amend the Transportation Element as appropriate.
-Studies should address:

-Alternative approaches for transportation levels of service (coordinate with studies being conducted by the Department of Transportation);

-Methods to improve arterial mobility for buses and other high occupancy vehicles;

-Improved local transit service.
-(Prepare a Transit Service Plan in cooperation with the King County Department of Metropolitan Services);

-Incorporation of a 20-year transportation projects list within the Transportation Element and methods to annually reevaluate projects;

-, Truck freight mobility;

-Transportation system management measures.
+Studies should address: Alternative approaches for transportation levels of service (coordinate with studies being conducted by the Department of Transportation); Methods to improve arterial mobility for buses and other high occupancy vehicles; Improved local transit service.
+(Prepare a Transit Service Plan in cooperation with the King County Department of Metropolitan Services); Incorporation of a 20-year transportation projects list within the Transportation Element and methods to annually reevaluate projects; ◆ Truck freight mobility; Transportation system management measures.
 T.2.
-Review and revise the Nonmotorized Transportation Plan.
+Review and revise the Nonmotorized Transportation Plan. -T.3 Revise road development standards.
+T. Ā .

--T.3.
-3 -Revise road dovelopment standards.

-Т. 4 .
 4 Undertake a study of parking requirements, charges, and programs.
-Amend development regulations or program operations as appropriate. ተተ
+Amend development regulations or program operations as appropriate.
+T.\$.

-Т. ў .
 5 Establish standards for new development to promote non-SOV transportation modes; and amend the Zoning Code as appropriate.

-T.Ø.
+T.ø.
 Develop a comprehensive street tree plan.

-T.7.
-Develop a system for monitoring:

-- Transportation mode splits;-

-- Levels of service:

-Develop transportation-related strategies to improve air quality

-.
-T.9.

-Ongoing

-Т.ЏЙ.
-Annually update the Transportation Element of the Comprehensive Plan as appropriate to:

-Revise mode split targets;

-Revise levels of service standards;

-Identify transportation needs to implement the Land Use Element and update the 20-year list of transportation projects.
+T.7. - Develop a system for monitoring:- İ - Transportation mode splits; - Levels of service: -T.8- Develop transportation related strategies to improve air quality. -T.9.
+Undertake a pedestrian and bioyele safety study for the NE 68th Street corridor between I-405 and State Street.
+Ongoing T. ĻØ.
+Annually update the Transportation Element of the Comprehensive Plan as appropriate to: • Revise mode split targets; Revise levels of service standards; Identify transportation needs to implement the Land Use Element and update the 20-year list of transportation projects.